joealewine/blockchain-rhos/howto/console-deploy-k8.md

 ## Log in to your cluster
 {: #deploy-k8-login}

-Before you can complete the next steps, you need to log in to your cluster by using the Kubectl CLI.
+Before you can complete the next steps, you need to log in to your cluster by using the kubectl CLI.
+Follow the instructions for logging into to your cluster.
 If you are using {{site.data.keyword.cloud_notm}} Private, you can log in to your cluster by using the following command:

 ```
 cloudctl login -a https://<cluster_CA_domain>:8443 --skip-ssl-validation